 - a) A procedure and phone numbers for notifying the Building Services Division staff and Oakland Police Department; (during regular construction hours and off-hours); - b) A sign posted on-site pertaining with permitted construction days and hours and complaint procedures and who to notify in the event of a problem.
-The sign shall also include a listing of both the City and construction contractor's telephone numbers (during regular construction hours and off-hours); - c) The designation of an on-site construction complaint and enforcement manager for the project; - d) Notification of neighbors and occupants within 300 feet of the project construction area at least 30 days in advance of extreme noise generating activities about the estimated duration of the activity; and - e) A preconstruction meeting shall be held with the job inspectors and the general contractor/on-site project manager to confirm that noise measures and practices (including construction hours, neighborhood notification, posted signs, etc.) are completed.
+The sign shall also include a listing of both the City and construction contractor's telephone numbers (during regular construction hours and off-hours); - c) The designation of an on-site construction complaint and enforcement manager for the project; - d) Notification of neighbors and occupants within 300 feet of the project construction area at least 30 days in advance of extreme noise generating activities about the estimated duration of the activity; and - c) A preconstruction meeting shall be held with the job inspectors and the general contractor/on-site project manager to confirm that noise measures and practices (including construction hours, neighborhood notification, posted signs, etc.) are completed.

 36-38.
-College Prep has complied with conditions addressing noise control, pile driving, and noise complaint procedures.
+Construction is now complete; however, during construction College Prep complied with conditions addressing noise control, pile driving, and noise complaint procedures.